kwingfi24/Pi_in_the_Sky/README.md

 #### Coding/Wiring

 The pi camera gave us a lot of trouble.
+I tried many different ways and still have not settled on a particular one.

 ### What has been changed?